|1. Memorial:||Portsmouth Naval Memorial||11 Hampshire|

 |2.
 Book:||The (1921) Masonic Roll of Honour 1914-1918||Pg.124|

 |3.
 Memorial:||The (1940) Scroll - WW1 Roll of Honour||34C GQS|

 |Cross of St George |

-Family :Son of the late Col. Halahan (5th Bn.
+Family :Son of the late Col. Halahan (MO of the 5th Bn.
 Royal Fusiliers); husband of Gwladwys Mabel Davenport (formerly Halahan), of Stubbington, Hants.

 - The First World War 1914-1918, World-wide.

 Upon the outbreak of war, Robert was posted to Barrow, where the vessel he was to command was still being built.
 Upon its completion he was involved in the testing of wireless telegraphy at Christmas 1914, before, the following September, being transferred to the Baltic.
 Here he was placed in command of submarine E18, with many of its subsequent actions still being hidden in a shroud of secrecy.

 She was lost at sea sometime in late May or early June, although the date was officially recorded for naval purposes as June 12th, with Lieutenant-Commander Halahan and his crew later being singled out for commendation by Tsar Nicholas II of Russia, who took the highly unusual step of awarding Halahan the Russian Order of St. George posthumously.
 His elder brother, Henry, would later die during the raid on Zeebrugge in April 1918.